racing-tips/racing-tips/README.md

 Version 1

-* Manually add predictions to DB
+* Manually add tips to DB
 * Manually add results to DB
-* Single Microservice to retrieve predictions and results
+* Single Microservice to retrieve tips and results
 * API Gateway
 * Web site to display the days result
 * Unauthenticated